ErinaTheDummy/SwordToShield/Gamemaster_Resources/Bestiary/Monstrosities.md

 # Actions

-- Englulf: The green slime enters the space of a creature size small or smaller, and attempts to engulf it.
+- Engulf: The green slime enters the space of a creature size small or smaller, and attempts to engulf it.
 The target must make a DC 11 strength saving throw or become restrained and take 3d6 acid damage.
 The engulfed creature takes acid damage at the beginning of its turn until it is no longer retrained and may